KxSystems/docs/docs/kb/faq.md

 ```

-## Can I execute q as a shebang script?
+## Execute a q script as a shebang script

-Yes.
-Since V2.4, q ignores the first line if it begins with `#!`.

 ```bash
 $ more ./test.q